The birth of your child is a huge, once-in-a-lifetime event...one that takes thought, planning, and preparation.

 These are the topics we will cover in the 10 week series....

 CLASS 1 DEFINING THE MISSION: WHY NATURAL CHILDBIRTH Mission: (noun) The task, together with the purpose, that clearly indicates the action to be taken and the reason therefor.
-Birth Boot Camp is about natural, unmedicated birth.
-You’ll learn why natural birth is best for baby, best for mom, and even best for dad.
-You’ll discover how the history of childbirth in America has set us on this course of medicated and surgical birth.
+There is so much fear associated with birth in our culture.
+In this first class we will help dispel that fear and replace it with a new understanding about this wonderful, biological process.
+You don't have to want a natural, unmedicated birth to take this class but it is important, regardless of whether you aim to do it unmedicated or not, to have the knowledge of what this process looks like from start to finish.
+We will learn the benefits of natural birth and discover how the history of childbirth in America has set us on this course of medicated and surgical birth.
 Take part in an in-depth discussion on how drugs interfere with the natural process.
-You will walk away from the first class with a clear vision of your mission and its importance.
+You will walk away from the first class with a better understanding of birth and more excited about your big day.

 CLASS 2 P.T. & CHOW: PHYSICAL TRAINING AND NUTRITION FOR YOUR BIRTH P.T. & Chow: (noun) Physical training and food.
 Preparing your body—both inside and out—for the challenge of labor is exciting.
 Learn from a personal trainer how to properly tone the muscles you’ll need to birth your baby.
 Proper nutrition will help ensure a healthy baby and pregnancy.
 Following the nutritional program Birth Boot Camp teaches will give you a solid foundation in remaining healthy, strong, and low-risk.
 Finally, part of your Physical Training is the preparation of the mind, body, and spirit through relaxation practice in each class.
 Partners will learn helpful hints about the process of practicing relaxation at home.
 Taking P.T. & Chow seriously will pay off in the natural birth of your baby.